 UK promotes Ethiopian peacekeeping operations by supporting its Peace Support Training Centre (PSTC) to provide training for peacekeepers.

-On Friday 24th February 2017, the Ethiopian PSTC graduated students who have completed their short term training provided by the centre with UK support.
+On Friday 24th February 2017, the Ethiopian PSTC graduated students who had completed their short-term training provided by the centre with UK support.

 For United Nations Security Council members like UK and Ethiopia, global peace and security is a top priority.
-Nowhere is this more relevant than in Africa with 60% of conflicts and 90% Peacekeeping budget spent on P&S here, what happens in Africa is extremely important to both countries.
+Nowhere is this more relevant than in Africa with 60% of conflicts and 90% Peacekeeping budget spent on P&S. What happens in Africa is extremely important to both countries.

 The UK is committed to working with African institutions to more effectively reduce, manage and resolve conflicts in the continent.
 This includes working with the African Union and Regional Economic Communities where we seek to build the capacity and consistency of peacekeeping interventions on the continent.